librity/the_one/README.md

    This way you're constantly focusing on what you need to build and not in the obstacles and the things you gotta learn to build it.
 Focus implementing the feature for the sprint, not on building the entire thing all at once.
-Use this bug-tracker your building to track and manage your progress in bulding this bug-tracker.
+Use this bug-tracker your building to track and manage your progress in building this bug-tracker.

 4. Deploy it online and have it hosted for the world to see.